 - Next, tap When this happens.

-- After you finish setting up the routine trigger, select Add action.
-You will see this at the bottom of the section.
+- After you set up the routine trigger, select Add action.
+You will see this at the bottom of the section where you set up the trigger.

-Once you have set up an Alexa routine, you can test that it works by tapping the blue play button next to the routine name.
+Once you have set up an Alexa routine, you can test it by tapping the blue play button to the right of the routine name.